MicrosoftDocs/fabric-docs/docs/workload-development-kit/more-workloads-add.md

 :::image type="content" source="./media/more-workloads-add/workload-hub.png" alt-text="Screenshot of the workload hub." lightbox="./media/more-workloads-add/workload-hub.png":::

 You can use all the workloads that are listed on the **My Workloads** tab and apply them in your analytical projects.
-You can generat items by using the workloads and performing various operations on them.
+You can generate items by using the workloads and performing various operations on them.

 Workloads expand functionality in Fabric.
 Users with the relevant permissions can add workloads and make them available either to the entire tenant or to a specific capacity.